Political Science

 Pre-Law

 Whitworth's rigorous liberal arts education is ideal training for law school and the legal profession.
-Recent graduates have been accepted into law schools at Yale, Stanford, Duke, the University of Michigan, Cornell and the University of Washington, and Whitworth alumni are working at some of the most successful law firms in Washington and throughout the U.S. Pre-law students are welcome to select any liberal arts major, but they may find the most relevant law-school preparation in programs offered through the departments of history, political science, literature, philosophy, economics, sociology, psychology, mathematics and science.
+Recent graduates have been accepted into law schools at Harvard, Yale, UCLA, Pepperdine, Georgetown and the University of Washington, and Whitworth alumni are working at some of the most successful law firms in Washington and throughout the U.S. Pre-law students are welcome to select any liberal arts major, but they may find the most relevant law-school preparation in programs offered through the departments of history, political science, literature, philosophy, economics, sociology, psychology, mathematics and science.
 Regardless of students' majors, Whitworth prepares its graduates to succeed in law school by equipping them with a broad knowledge base and strong analytic, critical-thinking and communication skills.
 In addition, the pre-law advisor actively assists students in developing an appropriate course plan and in making other arrangements for taking the Law School Admissions Test (LSAT) and applying for law school.

 While Whitworth does not have a designated pre-law curriculum, the following courses are recommended: